hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Sometimes "Old Tom's" above, and "X" below,
 >
-> And "Double XX" the largest tub will grace,
+> And "Double X" the largest tub will grace,
 >
-> And mighty "SAMPSON" stares you in the face.
+> And mighty "Sampson" stares you in the face.
 >
-> These doughty heroes, tho' they're large and, tall,
+> These doughty heroes, though they're large and, tall,
 >
 > Are harmless as the giants in Guildhall;
 >